• Home

 By Richard Holdener

-distributor and a 6AL ignition amplifier.
-Run on the dyno with Hooker headers, a Meziere electric water pump and Speedmaster neutral damper, the 347 produced 441 horsepower at 6,500 rpm and 405 lb-ft of torque at 5,000 rpm.
+Before introducing nitrous, the 347 was run on the dyno with Hooker headers, a Meziere electric water pump, and a Speedmaster neutral damper.
+The naturally aspirated baseline: 441 horsepower at 6,500 rpm and 405 lb-ft of torque at 5,000 rpm.

 "As if the extra power wasn't enough, the compound also offers a side benefit in the form of charge cooling."